ESSAY: For a gay country boy, Naomi Judd did build a bridge | Times Leader

 Soon we two couples became inseparable, taking camping trips together several times a summer.
 When my husband and I moved to Philadelphia and they stayed in New York, we continued our campground reunions, and there was never a camping trip without a Judds singalong around the fire, under the starlit Pennsylvania sky.

 Both couples have since divorced, and I have remarried — making sure to impress an appreciation of the Judds upon my new husband — but we all remain close and in touch.
-The lack of animosity between us reminds me of perhaps Naomi’s crowning achievement as a songwriter: “Love and only love can join the tribes of man.”
+The lack of animosity between us reminds me of that line in “Love Can Build a Bridge,” perhaps Naomi’s crowning achievement as a songwriter: “Love and only love can join the tribes of man.”

 I once sang that song at a piano bar, and a man in the audience approached me afterward, impressed by the song (probably not by my performance).
 It was so beautiful and artful, he thought it was a Broadway song.
 No, I said, just an old country song.
 He was shocked.